LANARS

 }

-After this small change you can build and run to get a final smooth animation from one selected menu item to another.
+After this small change, you can build and run to get a final smooth animation from one selected menu item to another.

-Final version can be found here.
+The final version can be found here.

 Custom Transition